RobinMalfait/placebo/packages/placebo/README.md

     blockId: string,

     /**
-     * Optional: Every diagnostic with the same diagnostic id will be visually connected if possible.
+     * Optional: Every diagnostic with the same related id will be visually connected if possible.
      */
-    diagnosticId: string,
+    relatedId: string,
   },

   // More diagnostics...